Hackles rise in North Dakota as Biden Administration urges OPEC+ to pump more oil

 “We don’t need OPEC, a cartel made up of nations that wish to do us harm, to produce more oil,” he said.
 “We need our leaders to let us do what we do best.
 Produce American oil and support American jobs and economic growth right here at home.”

+American oil production is now averaging 11.2 million barrels per day, according to May figures from the Energy Information Administration.
+That’s down from a pre-pandemic peak of 13 million.

-Prices at the pump, however, have risen more quickly, despite a fall back in Brent prices.
+Prices at the pump, however, have risen more quickly, defying a fall back in Brent prices.
 In May, prices at the pump exceeded the $3 mark for the first time since 2014.
 That's in part due to sudden jumps in demand as people make summer travel plans.
-The other part is due to shorter refinery supply.
+The other part, however, is shorter refinery supply.

-Rising pump prices are not just related to the price for a barrel of crude oil.
-It’s also affected by seasonal turnarounds that take refinery capacity offline.
-During the pandemic, America also lost a dozen or so refineries.
+In addition to the usual seasonal turnaround that take refinery capacity offline, a dozen or so refineries were shuttered during the pandemic, likely for good.
 That has reduced the United States refinery capacity by more than 1 billion barrels per day, even as people began to ramp up their travel plans.